mmiv-center/FionaDocs/docs/source/EndUser/submit-data-to-ris.rst

 The basic steps to submit data are:

-1. Send DICOM studies to “HBE Fiona” or “Fiona” (modality station)
+1. Send DICOM studies to “Fiona” (modality station)
 2. |fiona-assign_link| to project on |fiona-assign_url|.

 In step 1 data arrives in a **quarantine** location.
 In step 2 each DICOM study needs to be **assigned to project**, pseudonymized participant identifier and event name before it will be forwarded to the research PACS and becomes visible to the project users.